constanxe/geospatial-project/proposal/blogdown/content/e-timeline.md

 title: Timeline
 ---

-The team's tentative schedule and allocation of work are as follows.
+The team's tentative schedule and allocation of work are as follows (for a clear version, kindly open the image in a new tab).

 ![Timeline](/img/timeline.png)
-> For a clear version, kindly open the image in a new tab.

 > Acknowledgement: Created using [TeamGantt](https://www.teamgantt.com/) template